alexandrainst/alexandra-ml-template/README.md

 included with a configuration file for running code spaces on Github.
 When hosted on `alexandrainst/<project-name>`, simply press the `<> Code` button and add a code space to get started, which will open a VSCode window directly in your browser.

-### Flexibility in Packaging Backend

-The cookiecutter allows the user to choose between `poetry` and `pip` for managing dependencies.
-In both cases, `pyproject.toml` will be used for all dependencies.